-Marino Ballena Snorkel Tour Information:
+Marino Ballena Snorkeling Tour

-Our new location is just steps from the park entrance, meaning not only do you get to enjoy more time snorkeling, but also you don’t have to get up quite so early or drive too far, allowing you to maximize relaxation time during your vacation.
+Our dive shop is just steps from the park entrance, meaning not only do you get to enjoy more time snorkeling, but also you don’t have to get up quite so early or drive too far, allowing you to maximize relaxation time during your vacation.

 Olive Ridley and Hawksbill Turtles nest each season on the beaches within the park, and over 80 marine species make their home within its 14,000+ acres.
 It’s easy to see why this stretch of coast was protected once you delve below.

 Several other whale species are occasionally seen, including False Killer Whales, Pilot Whales and Bryde’s Whales.
 Bottlenose, Spinner or Spotted Dolphins are often seen alone or sometimes in large pods.
 Many types of Mollusks, Arthropods and Shellfish also conceal themselves within the coral reefs and incredibly diverse aquatic environment within the park.